projeto-de-algoritmos/Graphs-List1-DanielGoncalves-LucasMacedo/README.md

 #### Recursive backtracker using Depth-First Search

-> 1. Make the initial cell the current cell and mark it as visited
+- 1. Make the initial cell the current cell and mark it as visited <br>
-> 2. While there are unvisited cells
+- 2. While there are unvisited cells <br>
->>      1. If the current cell has any neighbours which have not been visited
+    - 1. If the current cell has any neighbours which have not been visited <br>
->>>             1. Choose randomly one of the unvisited neighbours
+        - 1. Choose randomly one of the unvisited neighbours <br>
->>>             2. Push the current cell to the stack
+        - 2. Push the current cell to the stack <br>
->>>             3. Remove the wall between the current cell and the chosen cell
+        - 3. Remove the wall between the current cell and the chosen cell <br>
->>>             4. Make the chosen cell the current cell and mark it as visited
+        - 4. Make the chosen cell the current cell and mark it as visited <br>
->>      2. Else if stack is not empty
+    - 2. Else if stack is not empty <br>
->>>             1. Pop a cell from the stack
+        - 1. Pop a cell from the stack <br>
->>>             2. Make it the current cell
+        - 2. Make it the current cell <br>

 <br> ![generate-maze](gifs/generate_maze.gif) <br>